alparius/dalle-show/README.md

 # dalle-show

-Bringing the open-source DALL-E to an exhibition
+Bringing open-source Text-to-Image to an exhibition

 ### Fire up the Backend